 "You Never Forget Your First Car" - autobiographical anecdotes of inaugural automobiles

 At first I thought: what can I say?
 I've never been a car jock, couldn't tell you the size of the engine or its attributes, and don't generally consider the car an expression of my prowess as a man.
 In short, I am not a guy.
-I never was into popular "guy things" like sports, cars, fishing.
+I never was into popular "guy things" like sports, cars, and sports cars.
 I was not like my brother, who, when he got his first car, promptly replaced the muffler with a glass pack so he could make loud farting noises as he drove around town.
 My relationship to cars was different.
 My first car was an extension of my favorite subject in school: the window.

 In 1965, United Artists Television produced what was arguably the worst t.v. comedy in history: "My Mother The Car."
 It starred Jerry Van Dyke (Dick's younger brother) as a man whose deceased mother is reincarnated as a 1928 Porter Touring car.
 She speaks to him via the car radio (an anachronism justified by poetic license) and was voiced by Ann Southern.
 I was 10 years old at the time and I loved the show.
 Because my mother was the car.
 She drove us everywhere all the time.
 I spent more time in her company as her passenger than in any other way.
 My mother was a science teacher at a new experimental school called Nova High School, in the town of Davie, at what was at the time the edge of Broward County, FL .
 Davie was a frontier town characterized by orange groves, horse ranches, and flood control canals.
 It was the edge of the Everglades, the last town west on Hwy 84, the 2 lane highway that cut across southern Florida along what was called "alligator alley."